 Once the factors have combined to reach the tipping point, the migraine sets in.

-Prior to this many people start getting signals that forewarn of an impending migraine … prodromal symptoms.
-That irritable feeling, not being able to concentrate, increased sensitivity to smells, sounds and light, niggling pain in the back of the neck, the tingling in the fingers, blurry vision, flashing lights, aura, hunger, nausea, itches and twitches and such like.
+Prior to this many people start getting signals that forewarn of an impending migraine.
+These are known as prodromal symptoms - that irritable feeling, not being able to concentrate, increased sensitivity to smells, sounds and light, niggling pain in the back of the neck, the tingling in the fingers, blurry vision, flashing lights, aura, hunger, nausea, itches, twitches and many other possible symptoms.

-Imagine that above your brain is a bucket
+Imagine that in your brain is a bucket

-To illustrate the above let’s imagine that above your brain is a bucket half-filled with an acid-like liquid.
-Various stressors are put into the bucket, each one raising the level of the acid-like liquid.
+To illustrate the above let’s imagine that in your brain is a bucket half-filled with liquid.
+Various stressors are put into the bucket, each one raising the level of the liquid.

 We know that for each migraineur their triggers can be very different.